Last Updated on June 11, 2025

 Read on and find out what not to do on a visit to London.

-Tipping is definitely a must and appreciated, just make sure it’s not too much (or too little).
+The Fix: Tipping is definitely a must and appreciated, just make sure it’s not too much (or too little).

 - It’s customary to tip if you’ve had good service at a restaurant.
 The normal amount to tip is between 10 and 12%.
 However, it’s not always necessary to tip.
 Sometimes, a restaurant will add a service charge onto the bill.
 Check the bill when you pay to see if this is the case.
 If this happens you are not expected to tip as it’s covered by this charge.

 - Only tip if you have service to your table.
 If you eat at a pub and order food and drinks at the bar, you don’t need to tip.
-Likewise, you don’t need to tip at coffee houses.
+Likewise, you don’t need to tip at coffee shops.

 - Taxi drivers – It’s very common to round up the taxi fare to give a bit extra and tell the driver to keep the change.
 Otherwise you can tip 10% especially if you’ve had good service (for example they’ve helped carry your bags).
 Tip Uber drivers on the app if you’ve had good service.